CamTangalakis/Seedling/README.md

 # Seedling
 Welcome to Seedling, a Kickstarter clone for Twitch Apprenticeship application!
 Seedling is the place for entrepreneurs to gain visibility and funding for their future projects.

 This project is built with React, Express, and TypeScript.
 It leverages a MVC architectural pattern (model: express models with clear and simple api routes, view: react frontend with mui components to ease user interaction, controller: a custom reducer to communicate between the user interface and backend models).
-Stripe API is fully integrated to send money between donating users and the project owners (me).
+Stripe API is fully integrated to send money between donating users and the project owners.

 # To Run Locally